EsauPR/CIMAT-Numerical-Methods/homeworks/22. Conjugate Grandient mehod/README.md

-# Solver for a Square Matrix by Gaussian Elimination
+# Solver for a matrix system Ax=b by Conjugate Gradient Method

 ## Task

-Implementation to Solve a Matrix System by Gaussian Elimination.
+Implementation to solve a matrix system Ax=b by Conjugate Gradient Method.

 ## Compilation